rahul-MyGit/order-management/README.md

 2. **Caching with React-Query**: The use of React-Query for data fetching and caching reduces the number of network requests and improves the user experience.

-3. **Error Handling**: Proper error handling in API responses ensures that the application can easily handle issues without crashing
+3. **Error Handling**: Proper error handling in API responses ensures that the application can easily handle issues without crashing.

+4. **Zod**: For proper types checking of the params.

 ## List of Potential Improvements